www.scantips.com

 A “point” is the theoretical zero size of a hypothetical point when perfectly focused.

-The Red line is the out of focus distance of a “point” at S2.
+The Red line is the out-of-focus distance of a “point” at S2.

 c is the reproduced CoC size on the sensor.

-CoC is NOT the size of any scene object, it is about every computed out of focus hypothetical spot of original zero size.
+CoC is NOT the size of any scene object, it is about every computed out-of-focus hypothetical spot of original zero size.

-DOF computes the near and far distance limits where c does not exceed the maximum permissible CoC specified for the sensor size, which is judged to be Not perceptible by the eye after a standard 8×10 inch enlargement at the standard viewing distance of 25 cm (10 inches).
+DoF computes the near and far distance limits where c does not exceed the maximum permissible CoC specified for the sensor size, which is judged to be Not perceptible by the eye after a standard 8×10 inch enlargement at the standard viewing distance of 25 cm (10 inches).
+More detail at Wikipedia.

 In any given camera, Depth of Field is determined by the combination of three lens factors, and IF with all else the same, then: